OlivierCodol/MotorNet/docs/source/documentation/install.md

 - [Matplotlib](https://matplotlib.org/): For plotting utilities, mainly in the `plotor.py` module.

-If you are running the current PyPI release (version 0.1.5), which relies on TensorFlow, the requirements are as follow.
+If you are running a version earlier than 0.2.0, which relies on TensorFlow, the requirements are as follow.

 - [TensorFlow](https://www.tensorflow.org/): MotorNet is first and foremost built on TensorFlow.
 However, the standard TensorFlow toolbox is not compatible with recent Apple machines equipped with M1 silicon chips, and users must rely on